alexmavr/pzcc/README.rst

 Features
 ========
-The default target architecture is x86.
-Different architectures can be chosen with --llc-flags="-march=<arch>" where <arch> is any architecture specified by "llc --version"
+The target architecture is x86.
+Different architectures can be chosen for the final assembly dump with --llc-flags="-march=<arch>" where <arch> is any architecture specified by "llc --version".

 * -f, --emit-final            Emit final assembly code in the selected architecture
 * -i, --emit-intermediate     Emit LLVM intermediate code